sunpy/sunpy.org/about/project.rst

+.. _sunpy_project:

 =============
 SunPy Project
 =============

 The **SunPy Project** is the organization which maintains the SunPy library and sponsored affiliated packages.
-Its primary goal is to *facilitate and promote the use and development of a community-led, free and open-source solar data-analysis software based on the scientific Python environment*.

-The organization is described in `SEP-2`_, and consists of a group of trusted community members the "Project Custodians", a three person "Steering Committee" who manage the project day-to-day, and an Advisory Board who provide oversight and guidance.
+The organizational structure is described in `SEP-2`_, and consists of:

+* a group of trusted community members the "Project Custodians"
+* a three person "Steering Committee" who manage the project day-to-day
-**Everyone is encouraged to participate in the SunPy Project.**
+* an Advisory Board who provide oversight and guidance

+In addition to this there are other roles people may hold with a specific focus inside the project (see :ref:`sunpy_project_other_roles`).

 .. _SEP-2: https://github.com/sunpy/sunpy-SEP/blob/master/SEP-0002.md